pyodide/pyodide/docs/usage/webworker.md

 ### Consumers

-Our goal is to run some javascript code in another thread, this other thread will not have access to the main thread objects.
-Therefore we will need an API that takes as input not only the Python `script` we wan to run, but also the `context` on which it relies (some javascript variables that we would normally get access to if we were running the Python script in the main thread).
+Our goal is to run some Javascript code in another thread, this other thread will not have access to the main thread objects.
+Therefore we will need an API that takes as input not only the Python `script` we wan to run, but also the `context` on which it relies (some Javascript variables that we would normally get access to if we were running the Python script in the main thread).
 Let's first describe what API we would like to have.